High Throughput Phenotyping Sensors

 Multispectral

-Multispectral sensors collect the same data as RGB sensors and are also sensitive to NIR wavelengths.
-The advantage to this is that a multispectral sensor can provide a picture of the entire field (like an RGB sensor) but can also be used to detect differences in NIR reflectance (see Fig. 6, previous section).
-These NIR differences can provide additional information about the crops vegetation by calculating the vegetation indices.
-These vegetation indices are useful for understanding plant health and biomass.
+Multispectral sensors are designed to collect data outside the visible light spectrum.
+This includes wavelengths in the UV and NIR ranges.
+The advantage to this is that a multispectral sensor can provide a picture of the entire field (like an RGB sensor) but can also be used to calculate more vegetation indices than RGB sensors.
+The detection of these additional wavelengths provides a more sophisticated understanding of plant health and biomass.

 Thermal